jnsgruk/libations/README.md

 # Libations

 This is a simple static website for hosting cocktail recipes.
-The actual site is built using [Hugo] and served by default over Tailscale (using [tsnet]) by a simple Go binary that embeds the page.
+The actual site is rendered with Go templates and served by default over Tailscale (using [tsnet]) by a simple Go binary that embeds the page.
 The page is designed to be viewed on a mobile - it works _okay_ on bigger screens, but I've not yet made that look "right".